 Indicate only the number of new and continuing primary clients that self-report being subjected to the type of torture.
 These counts can be duplicated if a client reports multiple types of torture.
-If one reported type of torture significantly overlaps with another type of list, indicateonly the primary type of torture.
+If one reported type of torture significantly overlaps with another type list, indicate only the primary type of torture.
 If clients report torture that cannot be categorized into any of the types listed, please specify the type(s) under "Other" and provide a count for each type that is specified.

-04. REASON(S) FOR TORTURE:

-Reason(s) for torture Religion Social activism Social group (e.g., clan, gender, sexual orientation) Other: Please specify Other: Please specify -- --
+04. REASON(S) FOR TORTURE: Ethnicity Nationality Political reasons Religion Social activism Social group (e.g., clan, gender, sexual orientation) Other: Please specify ---------------------------- --- --